aaarpg/SNETS/README.md

 "s[k] means k spaces"
 "s[k+2] means k+2 spaces"
 "s[k+5] means k+5 spaces"
-"k is used instead of a number because the tree breath will vary in length, and we need a reference of how far k+2 spaces is given a known distance from the starting line to the"
-"first sign[1] at a junction in the form of the generalized pattern above."
+"k is used instead of a number because the tree breath will vary in length," "and we need a reference of how far k+2 spaces is given a known distance from" "the starting line to the first sign[1] at a junction in the form of the "generalized pattern above."

-"Given this form as the state in which a situation where two variables are being initialized concurrently to reduce redundancy of use of the sign ! we simply say when we see this"
-"generalized pattern it means exactly sign[2]s[1]sign[1][\r\n]s[k] back is being used for our datatype signature to be uniquely copied... thus originally we had entered"
+"Given this form as the state in which a situation where two variables are" "being initialized concurrently to reduce redundancy of use of the sign ! we" "simply say when we see this generalized pattern it means exactly" "sign[2]s[1]sign[1][\r\n]s[k] back is being used for our datatype signature" "to be uniquely copied... thus originally we had entered"

 !$ A
    / 5